Pelmenner/TransferBot/README.md

 A bot for transfering messages from one messenger to another.

-Supported attachment types: photos, files, files up to 50 MB
+Supported attachment types: photos, wall posts, files up to 50 MB
 Supported messengers: VK, Telegram

 ![demo_image](images/transferbot_demo.webp)